 The Sorrento coastal drive is gorgeous: dramatic cliffs, beaches, olive trees growing on terraces, lemon and orange orchards, a few villages and their docks.
 You will certainly have the chance to get off the car for some nice pictures or also stop at one of the limoncello factories along the road.

-In Sorrento ask your driver to let you off in the city centre, in order to explore the old town and reach the spectacular garden of St. Francis with a picturesque sea-view dominating the entire bay of Naples.
+In Sorrento ask your driver to let you off in the city center, to explore the old town and reach the spectacular garden of St. Francis with a picturesque sea-view dominating the entire bay of Naples.

-The town is colourful, mostly pedestrian and absolutely safe.
+The town is colorful, mostly pedestrian and absolutely safe.
 Feel free to wander around the narrow alleys, the little shops and the good gelaterias (ice-cream places).
-There are plenty of excellent places to sit for lunch, Leisure Italy will be pleased to suggest some of our favourite restaurants.
-Don’t forget this is the land of limoncello liquor, caprese salad, spaghetti with sea-food and much more… Sorrento is also well known for its in-laid wood-works.
+There are plenty of excellent places to sit for lunch, Leisure Italy will be pleased to suggest some of our favorite restaurants.
+Don’t forget this is the land of limoncello liquor, Caprese salad, spaghetti with seafood and much more… Sorrento is also well known for its in-laid wood-works.

-You will find yourself immerged in a Mediterranean dream: steep cliffs, blue sea, luxurious villas.
+You will find yourself immersed in a Mediterranean dream: steep cliffs, blue sea, luxurious villas.
 Along the Amalfi Drive there are three famous small towns: Positano, Amalfi and Ravello.

-As your last stop you could visit Ravello, the most elegant and scenic little town on the Amalfi Coast with its medieval villas and astonishing views.
-Leisure Italy recommend a visit either to Villa Cimbrone or to Villa Rufolo.
-As an alternative you can browse the ceramic factories and the art galleries, or simply relax in the central piazza and watch the world go by from one of the nice cafés in front of the Church of St Pantaleone.
+As your last stop, you could visit Ravello, the most elegant and scenic little town on the Amalfi Coast with its medieval villas and astonishing views.
+Leisure Italy recommends a visit either to Villa Cimbrone or to Villa Rufolo.
+As an alternative, you can browse the ceramic factories and the art galleries, or simply relax in the central piazza and watch the world go by from one of the nice cafés in front of the Church of St Pantaleone.